 Our AssessmentAmazon.com is almost always a rich source of user reviews, and it does sell quite a few wood and pellet stoves.
 However, only a few models of wood stoves collect a significant quantity of owner feedback.
 In this case, standout models get at least 4.5 stars out of 5 after at least three posts from trustworthy reviewers.
 Pellet stoves are listed separately and none are particularly noteworthy.

 by Contributors to HomeDepot.com

 Our AssessmentHomeDepot.com sells several brands of wood and pellet stoves, including Englander, US Stove and Pleasant Hearth.
-Wood stoves are more popular than pellet stoves here, although one pellet stove -- the Englander 25-PDVCH -- meets our criteria for a top pick: a rating of 4 stars out of 5 or better after at least 20 user reviews.
-We also include the wood-burning US Stove Model 2500, which gets 4.7 stars out of 5 from a dozen owners.
+Wood stoves are more popular than pellet stoves here; our top picks average a rating of 4 stars out of 5 or better after at least 19 user reviews.

 Wood Fireplaces & Stoves

 by Contributors to Lowes.com